enqueuer-land/enqueuer/README.md

 **parallel**
 Defaults to false.
 Immediate children requisitions should be executed in parallel mode.
-Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/parallel.yml) to see it working.
+Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/parallel-requisition.yml) to see it working.

     parallel: true

 **import**
 Allows requisition to be dynamically defined, be it by loading an external file or creating dynamically by other requisitions.
 Want to reuse the same requisition multiple times?
 This is you you need.
-Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/import.yml) and [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/reuse.yml) to behold this feature.
+Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/import.yml) to behold this feature.

     import: path/to/another/requisition/file